terrytaylorbonn/terrytaylorbonn.github.io/pal.markdown

 I spent the first month doing the demos I thought looking interesting.
 PAL docs are organized by different roles and different project types.
 But I wanted a learning path that led me demo-by-demo through the entire PAL toolchain.
 So on 26.0807 I created my own learning path (planning) doc **[#699\_planning\_.docx](https://drive.google.com/drive/folders/1-Adawag9uA8_bq-hDF-nOuPYaRLz1eEO)**.<br><img src="/assets/777_24.png" alt="drones" width="45%" style="border: 1px solid #999;"><br>

-Its still a work in progress, but **if you are wanting a single-path demo-by-demo intro to Foundry, then this section of ZiptieAI is for you** (after another month of testing and rewriting the docx's).
+Its still a work in progress, but **if you are wanting a single-path demo-by-demo intro to Foundry, then this section of ZiptieAI is for you** (after another month or two of testing and rewriting the docx's).

 <br>